Action Française

-Action Française ([aksjɔ̃ fʁɑ̃sɛːz], AF; French Action) is a French far-right monarchist political movement.
-The name was also given to a journal associated with the movement.
+Action Française ([aksjɔ̃ fʁɑ̃sɛːz], AF; French Action) is a French far-right monarchist and nationalist political movement.
+The name was also given to a journal associated with the movement, L'Action Française, sold by its own youth organization, the Camelots du Roi.

 The movement and the journal were founded by Maurice Pujo and Henri Vaugeois in 1899, as a nationalist reaction against the intervention of left-wing intellectuals on behalf of Alfred Dreyfus.
-Charles Maurras quickly joined Action française and became its principal ideologist.
-Under the influence of Maurras, Action française became royalist, counter-revolutionary (objecting to the legacy of the French Revolution), anti-parliamentary and pro-decentralization, espousing corporatism, integralism and Catholicism.
+The royalist militant Charles Maurras quickly joined Action Française and became its principal ideologist.
+Under the influence of Maurras, Action Française became royalist, counter-revolutionary (objecting to the legacy of the French Revolution), anti-parliamentary, and pro-decentralization, espousing corporatism, integralism, and Roman Catholicism.

-Shortly after it was created, Action française tried to influence public opinion by turning its journal into a daily newspaper and by setting up other organizations.
+Shortly after it was created, Action Française tried to influence the public opinion by turning its journal into a daily newspaper and by setting up other organizations.
 It was at its most prominent during the 1899–1914 period.
-In the inter-war period, the movement still enjoyed some prestige from support among conservative elites, but its popularity gradually declined as a result of the rise of fascism and of a rupture in its relations with the Catholic Church.
-During the Second World War, Action française supported the Vichy Regime and Marshal Philippe Pétain.
-After the fall of Vichy, its newspaper was banned and Maurras was sentenced to life imprisonment.
-The movement nevertheless continued in new publications and political associations, although with fading relevance as monarchism lost popularity, and French far-right movements shifted toward an emphasis on Catholic values and defense of classical French culture.
+In the interwar period, the movement still enjoyed some prestige from support among conservative elites, but its popularity gradually declined as a result of the rise of fascism in Europe and of a rupture in its relations with the Catholic Church.
+During the Second World War, Action Française supported the Vichy Regime and Marshal Philippe Pétain.
+After the fall of the Vichy Regime, its newspaper was banned and Maurras was sentenced to life imprisonment in 1944, although he was reprieved in 1952.

+The movement nevertheless continued in new publications and political associations, although with fading relevance as monarchism lost popularity, and French far-right movements shifted toward an emphasis on Catholic values and defense of traditional French culture.
 It is seen by some as one progenitor of the current National Rally political party.